Witek902/Raytracer/README.md

 * Adaptive sampling (using more samples in noisy image areas)
 * Spectral rendering using _hero wavelength_ method (_Note: disabled with a macro by default_)
+* Debug rendering mode (for visualizing depth, normal vectors, material parameters, etc.)
 * Camera simulation:
-  * Depth of Field (circle, hexagonal or square bokeh)
+  * Depth of Field (circle or polygonal bokeh)
   * Barrel distortion
   * Motion blur